 The Lord Has Given You The City

-Joshua audaciously marched around the city of Jericho for seven days (Joshua 6).
+Joshua audaciously marched around the city of Jericho for seven days.
 Not because it was his agenda and not because it was a “best practice”.
 Joshua followed the Lord’s command.
 At the behest of logic and common sense, Joshua followed where God led.
 I believe it’s time for a modern-day rendition where God’s people are willing to do the same.

-As God’s children, we have to stand together for the purposes of God and follow as He directs.
-With unwavering faith, we have to march around the walls that have been built in our own lives and in our own communities so that He might tear them down.
-Remember, we either lose our life for His sake, or we just lose it.
+As God’s church, we have to stand together and follow as He directs.
+We have to march around the walls that have been built in our own lives and in our own communities so that He might tear them down.

 In a time such as this, we cannot become apathetic, competitive and complacent.
 We cannot grow lukewarm in our faith and lose our focus on what’s really at stake.
 The power of God, the power of the gospel, is the only thing strong enough to transform lives.
 That begins with our own.